 Due to taking up to twice as long, I tend not to use light roasts.

-For each litre (33 ounces (more or less)) 125ml or 4 ounces of whole beans should be used.
+For each liter (33 ounces (more or less)) 125ml or 4 ounces of whole beans should be used.
 You should let your beans brew on their own, no stirring, for 12-14 hours and check every hour or two for taste.

 If it is a cold brew concentrate that you want to make, then use 2 to 4 times as much coffee grounds.
 I am not a fan of making cold brew coffee concentrate as I like to make it fresh and